bwogit/CI_PP3_BATTLE/README.md

 #### First-time User
 1. As a new player, I want to be able to sign up so that I can play Battleship.
 2. As a registered player, I want to be able to sign in so that I can start a new game.
-3. As a player, I want to be able to rely on AI to mark my ships on the board so that I can start the game.
+3. As a player, I want to be able to rely on AI to mark my ships on the board so that Improve my skills.
-4. As a player, I want to be able to fire missiles at my opponent's board so that I can win the game.
+4. As a player, I want to be able to choose the coordinates so that I can win the game.
 5. As a player, I want to be able to see the result of each turn so that I can keep track of the game.
 6. As a player, I want to be able to choose the size of the board so that I can customize the game.

 #### Site Owner
 7. As the game owner, I want to implement a feature that prevents players from entering invalid usernames or passwords to prevent unauthorized access.
-8. As the game owner, I want to implement a feature that prevents players from entering board sizes that are too small or too large to ensure that the game is fair and playable.
-9. As the game owner, I want the application to be user friendly.
+8. As the game owner, I want the application to be user friendly.
-10. As the game owner, I want to implement a feature that allows players to play against a computer AI so that they can practice and improve their skills.
-11. As the game owner, I want to implement a feature that keeps track of the game's progress and displays the winner once the game is over so that players can see who won.
-12. As a site owner I want the game to be playable on multiple devuices.
+9. As a site owner I want the game to be playable on multiple devuices.

 ### User Manual